-SH21 is the name of a spectacular yet dangerous high mountain road, located in the northwestern tip of Albania.
-The road is 55km long and climbs up to Thore-Pass.
+SH21 is the name of a spectacular high mountain road located in Albania.
+The road climbs up to Thore-Pass.

 How long is the Road SH-21 in Albania?